There is power in our stories

 We advance health equity by integrating community-based art into healthcare and public spaces, addressing the social determinants of health through creative engagement.
 Our work strengthens social connection, supports mental and emotional well-being, and builds community capacity through inclusive, collaborative art practices.

-‘, and beyound To deliver many of its inaugural art installations.
+The CAC collaborated with organizations throughout Plymouth, Massachusetts: “America’s Hometown” and beyond to deliver many of its inaugural art installations.
 You can learn more about those installations here.

 ENGAGE

 Partner, participate, or collaborate.
 We work with artists, healthcare providers, and communities to co-create art experiences that strengthen connection and address the social determinants of health.
-There are many ways to get involved—find yours here.
+There are many ways to get involved; find yours here.

 SUPPORT

-Healing doesn’t only happen in clinical spaces—it happens in moments of connection, expression, and care.
+Healing doesn’t only happen in clinical spaces, it happens in moments of connection, expression, and care.
 Your support makes it possible to bring community-based art into spaces where it can uplift, restore, and connect.

 Join us in creating spaces where people feel seen, supported, and well.